 Gold is an important part of the modern investment portfolio.
-Because it typically behaves differently than stocks and bonds, gold can function as a diversifier and thereby reduce overall portfolio risk.
+Because it typically behaves differently than stocks and bonds, it can function as a diversifier and thereby reduce overall portfolio risk.
 In addition, investors often buy gold coins, bullion, and ETFs as hedges against inflation and currency devaluation, roles that have become even more important in recent years.

-Physical gold vs. paper gold
+Physical vs. paper gold

-Buy gold bullion
+How to buy gold bullion

 Pre-1933 gold coins